Food, Drink and Social Exchange

 From November 2021 to April 2022, I co-organized the FEAST! theme in the University's Resonate Festival for Coventry UK City of Culture 2021, featuring a series of Feast Food Festival videos examining celebratory dishes / drinks from the perspectives of producers, restaurateurs and researchers.
 A highly successful 'church ale' staged in partnership with My-Parish & St John the Baptist, Berkswell (25-26 March 2022) will be followed by the panel debate 'Rethinking Hospitality' on 20 April.
 The initiative attracted broad media coverage in Coventry and beyond.

-I regularly address local associations like the Bishop's Tachbrook History Group (reported in the June 2014, October 2017 and May 2022 issues of the Parish Magazine), branches of the Historical Association (Coventry, Nuneaton, Winchester), Kineton & District Local History GroupLink opens in a new window, the Lyddington Manor History Society, the Stoneleigh History Society, the Warwickshire Local History SocietyLink opens in a new window and the Woodford Halse History SocietyLink opens in a new window.
+I regularly address local associations like the Bishop's Tachbrook History Group (reported in the June 2014, October 2017 and May 2022 issues of the Parish Magazine), branches of the Historical Association (Coventry, Nuneaton, Winchester), the Kineton & District Local History GroupLink opens in a new window, Lighthorne History Society, Lyddington Manor History Society, Stoneleigh History Society, the Warwickshire Local History SocietyLink opens in a new window and the Woodford Halse History SocietyLink opens in a new window.
 In October 2017, I participated in a panel discussion on the impact of the Reformation hosted by the Warwick Words Festival and, in March 2021, hosted a webinar on the evolution of the 'British Parish'.

 Between 2007-9, I directed the steering committee for "Catholic Warwick", a history of the parish of St Mary Immaculate written by Ruth Barbour.
 At the book launch event in the social centre, I moderated a panel debate involving the author, Canon Edward Stewart, the parish priest; Michael Hodgetts, a historian of Catholicism; and Warwick professors Peter Marshall and Jack Scarisbrick (Photo left: John Mullis for the Coventry Observer).